spgroup/groundhog/README.md

 Generate the JAR file for the Groundhog project.

-Eclipse users can go to `File > Export > Runnable Jar File` and enter the `CmdMain` class for the option "Launch Configuration".
+Eclipse users can go to `File > Export > Runnable JAR File` and enter the `CmdMain` class for the option "Launch Configuration".

 ## Usage

+You can use Groundhog in two ways: as an executable JAR from the command line or as a library in your own Java project.

 ### Fetching Metadata

+Metadata is fetched from GitHub's API.
+In order to be able to fetch more objects, you need to  [obtain your GitHub API token](https://github.com/settings/applications) and use it in Groundhog.

 #### Project